chevereto/docker/docs/UPGRADING.md

 ## Step 3: Update Chevereto instances

-Update all your running Chevereto instances with one command.
 This will down and re-up the containers and carry the required database update.

 ```sh
 make update